Sahariya Tribe Latest News

-- They are among the most disadvantaged and vulnerable population groups in the country.
+- It is one of the Particularly Vulnerable Tribal Groups (PVTG) and is among the most disadvantaged and vulnerable population groups in the country.

 - Residing in communities with non-Sahariya members, the Sahariyas mostly live in a separate area in the village, which is called ‘Seharana’.
 It is generally a cluster of houses.